nkdittmann/postgraphile/SPONSORS.md

 # Sponsors

-These individuals and companies give back to PostGraphile by sponsoring its ongoing development.
+These individuals and companies sponsor ongoing development of projects in the Graphile ecosystem.
 Find out [how you can become a sponsor](https://graphile.org/sponsor/).

 ## Featured